sylee0520/sylee0520/README.md

 # Hi!
 I'm Seongyun Lee 👋

 ## News
+- Jun.
+2023: I've joined [**Twelve Labs**](https://twelvelabs.io/) as an ML Research Intern!
+I'll mainly be working on video-language modeling!
 - Nov.
 2022: My first paper **LIQUID: A Framework for List Question Answering Dataset Generation** got accepted to AAAI-23. <br> See you in Washington, D.C. on Feb 2023! \[[paper](https://arxiv.org/abs/2302.01691)\]

 ## About